arcelioeperez/dash-app/About.md

 ### Running a GNU-Linux Terminal on Windows
 There are also ways of installing a Linux Distribuition Terminal on Windows.
-Ubuntu, openSUSE, and Kali Linux could be installed using the Windows Subsystem for Linux (WSL).
+Ubuntu, Debian, openSUSE, and Kali Linux could be installed using the Windows Subsystem for Linux (WSL).

 Enabling WSL - go to Powershell as an administrator and type
 ```